 What Are the Energy Solutions?

 Oh Paul, you’re so critical!
-You just crap on other people’s “green solutions”, telling us why they won’t work in your opinion!
+You just crap on other peoples green solutions, telling us why they wont work in your opinion!
 Where are YOUR solutions?
 Put up or shut up!

+First Premises First: what are we trying to solve, exactly?
+Anthropogenic global warming.
 (Any denialist posts to this article will be deleted.
 Want to argue about AGW?
 Do it in response to my article on the subject!)

 There are lots of others, but those are the two biggies.